Bushof58/Bushof58/README.md

 👋 Hi, I’m Jonas Mockūnas
-I’m interested in Data Analytics.
-Currently learning in Turinge College in Data Analytics.
+Working in Data Analytics.
+Currently learning in Turinge College in Data Analytics and working in the Lithuanian Public Agency as data collection specialist.
 I've been pationate about data, decisions made with data since I was in University, where I first learnt about Data Analytics.
 You can see my Turing journey by visiting the repositories.
 I hope you take me into consideration while looking thru my work.

 Please do reach out by email jonasmockunas@gmail.com